sykesm/kubernetes-cpi-release/README.md

          <(echo "director_uuid: $(bosh status --uuid)") > cf.yml
    ```

-3. If you plan on using DEA's instead of Diego, please see the [issue][#warden] related to
+3. If you plan on using DEA's instead of Diego, please see the [issue](#warden) related to
    `ifb` devices as you will need to apply a patch to warden and create your
    own release.

    ```
-   $ cd ~/workspace/cf-release/src/warden
+   $ pushd ~/workspace/cf-release/src/warden
    $ git apply ~/workspace/kubernetes-cpi-release/src/patches/warden-ignore-ifb-errors.diff
+   $ popd
    $ bosh -n create release --force && bosh -n upload release
    ```